-If you like Greek food, you’ll love these flavorful lamb burgers topped with Tzatziki, feta, tomatoes, red onions and shredded lettuce.
-They’re perfect for entertaining, especially if you’re looking for a fun and sophisticated alternative to your standard cookout fare.
+If you like Greek food, you’ll love these flavorful lamb burgers topped with tzatziki, feta, tomatoes and red onions.

 For Lamb Burgers